dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 ```

 # 2. Before proceeding, make sure you have created your Docker Container (Refer to Docker Installation)

-## Make a Docker Image (Image already provided by Ultralytics- inside of ~/Docker folder)
+## Make a Docker Image (Image already provided by /Ultralytics- inside of ~/Docker folder)

 ## Make a Docker Container (Strongly Recommend GPU-enabled)

-# 4. Start your Docker container
+# 3. Start your Docker container

 ```python
 sudo docker start -ai yolov11_birds